DGFSproj/DGFS-BE-TestCases/DGFS_NormalShock/README.md

 # 1 Dimensional Normal Shock Flow Case
 This test case involves a one-dimensional normal shock problem.
-Shock waves are an important concept in the field of aerospace engineering and play an important role in the development of supersonic engines, turbomachinery, supersonic vehicle surfaces, rockets, missiles, and reentry vehivles.
+Shock waves are an important concept in the field of aerospace engineering and play an important role in the development of supersonic engines, turbomachinery, supersonic vehicle surfaces, rockets, missiles, and reentry vehicles.

 ## Test Case Characteristics
 In this test case, we use Helium as the working gas.
 There are three different file endings used: .ini, .geo, and .msh, that are required to run the DGFS solver.
 The .ini file is the input file for the solver, the .geo file provides the description of the geometry for the mesh generation using theb Gmsh software, and the .msh file is the mesh from the Gmsh software.